clockblocker/deutsch_mindmap/Worter/a/achten.md

 ≠ [[missachten]], [[ignorieren]], [[verachten]]

 ---
-to respect, to pay attention to, to observe
+to pay attention to, to observe, to respect,

 ---
 [[ach]]|[[t]]|[[en]]